mskd12/interactive-authentication/README.md

 2. The main directory contains Python code to play around with different scenarios and the success probabilities of mechanisms.
 More details on this below:

-    1. Given a priority or a majority mechanism, output its profile (DONE: See `maximal_mechanisms.py`)
+    1. Given a priority or a majority mechanism, output its profile (See `maximal_mechanisms.py`)

-    2. Write a function that returns the complete maximal set for 3-credential mechanisms (DONE: See `get_complete_maximal_set()` in `three_credentials.py`)
+    2. Write a function that returns the complete maximal set for 3-credential mechanisms (See `get_complete_maximal_set()` in `three_credentials.py`)

     3. Given a probability distribution, output the best mechanism from the complete maximal set.
 We can do this for 3-credential mechanisms.
-(DONE: See `best_mechanism.py`)
+(See `best_mechanism.py`)

 Interesting or useful extensions: